Below is a list of Frequently Asked Questions – FAQ.

 What should I expect on my first visit – during the massage?

-Once back in the room the massage therapist will place a bolster under your legs where it is most comfortable and adjust the head rest as needed.
+Once back in the room the massage therapist will place a bolster under your legs where it is most comfortable and adjust the headrest as needed.
 You will always be properly draped during the entire massage.
 The massage therapist will do their best to check on your comfort throughout the massage.
-Whether you are hot or cold, want a blanket adjusted, have a spot that hurts, or any other issue always communicate this to massage therapist.
+Whether you are hot or cold, want a blanket adjusted, have a spot that hurts, or any other issue always communicate these issues to the massage therapist.
 Being vocal about issues during a massage is vital to you having the best overall experience.
-Past that you determine the amount of talking, so feel free to relax without talking or talk if during the massage, it is your choice!
+Past that you determine the amount of talking, so feel free to relax without talking or talk during the massage.
+It is your choice!

 When the massage ends the massage therapist will let you know and will leave the area with the massage table so that you can get properly dressed.
 Make sure to move slowly as you get off of the table to let your body adjust.